Pyrefall/ConclusionCliffSimulator/README.md

 Desktop toolkit for planning MouseHunt Postscript runs.
 Conclusion Cliff Simulator bundles several optimizers, simulators, and genre planners tailored for chapter routing.

+## Author's Note

+This tool simulates Postscript chapters and searches for favorable page ratios so every genre can reach its target notoriety.
+You can either follow the packaging guide below to create your own `.exe`, or simply grab the ready-made executable from the Releases panel on the right side of the project page.

+Postscript Optimizer can take a while—the runtime depends almost entirely on the Optimization Parameters you set.
+Because the map just launched, some mechanics might still be slightly off; ping me on Discord if you spot issues and I will patch them as soon as I can.
+Have fun!

+## Build Your Own EXE

+1. Activate your virtual environment (if any) and install PyInstaller: `pip install pyinstaller`.
+2. From the project root, run `pyinstaller --onefile --windowed main.py`.
+   - Add `--icon path/to/icon.ico` or `--add-data "file;target_folder"` if you need custom assets.
+3. When the command finishes, the packaged executable will be located at `dist/main.exe`.
+Copy that file to any machine where you want to run the simulator.
+4. If you need console logs for debugging, drop the `--windowed` flag so the terminal window stays visible.

 ## Feature Overview

 1. **Postscript Optimizer**